AppliedMinds/serial/README.md

 ### `Device.receive(data)`

 Override in child classes.
-Automatically called when a new line of serial data is received for this device.
+Automatically called when serial data is received for this device.
+If no `parser` is specified, this will be called once per line.

   * `data`: Incoming string